How do I get my name on the Electoral Register?

 If you have a postal vote you will not be allowed under any circumstances to vote in person at the polling station.

-A proxy vote allows you to appoint another person to vote on your behalf, either at a polling station or by post.
+A proxy vote allows you to appoint another person to vote on your behalf, either at a polling station or by post, the person you appoint must be a registered elector.
 To be eligible to appoint a proxy, you must give a reason for your inability to attend the polling station.

-If you appoint a proxy and your circumstances change so that you are able to get to the polling station, you may vote yourself provided that the proxy has not already voted on your behalf.
+If you appoint a proxy and your circumstances change so that you are able to get to the polling station, you may vote yourself provided that the proxy has not already voted on your behalf or applied to cast your vote by post..

 There are two types of Proxy application forms.